aparnapatnaik/e-commerce-QA/README.md

 ## License

 No license file yet — default is “all rights reserved.”
-If you fork this for a job application, a one-line note in the README is enough unless you want MIT / CC-BY.